HenriMertens/PICOGYM/rev/Easy as GDB/Easy as GDB.md

   ![brutestart](https://github.com/HenriMertens/PICOGYM/assets/149707229/1d9948ed-d73e-4a9a-8b2d-f7d31305297a)

 2) Spin up ghidra and analyze the "main" function.
-   - Since there isnt a literal "main" function we can try find it using the "entry" function.
+   - Since there isn't a literal "main" function we can try find it using the "entry" function.

    ![entryfunc](https://github.com/HenriMertens/PICOGYM/assets/149707229/96b85e3f-09a4-4948-a527-d30760e87eac)